Baccalaureate speaker asks graduates to name how God is different now than when they started

 “I think it’s fascinating that what we find is not necessarily what we were seeking at the start,” he said.
 Consider the seeking and finding recorded in John 4, Reed said: A woman went to a well seeking water, but found Jesus instead.
 “That woman went back to [her Samaritan] community and she preached because she found the living water, the Messiah.
 She realized in retrospect maybe that’s what she was seeking all along, and it’s maybe what she needed,” Reed said.

 Centuries before, “Hezekiah thought he was helping people to survive and reform religion.
 Now we know the impact was way bigger than he could have imagined,” Reed said.
-“We can say something similar about your journey,” he told graduates, who on Saturday can add a few letters after their name, including “MDiv” and “DMin.”
+“We can say something similar about your journey,” he told graduates, who were adding a few letters after their name, including “MDiv” and “DMin.”

 “You found ways to combine passion and vocation, new paths to traverse, new degrees to get,” Reed said.
 “Some of you found a sense of home here, a deep and abiding friendship or a romantic partner.”